gsoft-inc/sg-orbit/README.md

 The resulting Storybook *playbook* will represent a catalog of all the Sharegate design system components and will be available online for the design team.

-For more informations about automated visual tests, view the [Testings](#testing) section.
+For more informations about automated visual tests, read the [Testings](#testing) section.

 #### Start developing